ddycai/ddycai.github.io/about.md

 Don't even get me started on using clever algorithms to analyze data!

 My preferred "medium" is the web, as you have probably noticed from the projects presented in my portfolio.
-That being said, I wouldn't call myself a web developer as I only have experience creating the small Javascipt application you see here.
-I don't have any experience creating full-fledged sites.
+That being said, I wouldn't call myself a web developer as I only have experience creating the small Javascipt application you see here, not full-fledged sites.
 Nevertheless, Javascript is one of my favourite languages, and I love web technologies.

 ## Contact